Zach Zandi

-Zachary Zandi (born July 18, 1996) is an American soccer player who plays as a midfielder for Colorado Springs Switchbacks FC in the USL Championship.
+Zachary Zandi (born July 18, 1996) is an American soccer player who plays as a midfielder for the Colorado Springs Switchbacks in the USL Championship.

 Early life

 Zandi played youth soccer for West Chester United and Penn Fusion Soccer Academy before joining the Philadelphia Union Academy, and attended Henderson High School.
 Zandi was a part of Philadelphia Union's under-17 team that won the 2012 Generation Adidas Cup.

 College career

 Zandi played college soccer for Villanova University, where in four seasons he made 63 appearances, scored 14 goals and provided 10 assists, leading the team with seven goals scored in 2018 and receiving Big East honors throughout his collegiate career.
 In 2016, Zandi notably helped the Wildcats reach their first NCAA Division I Men's Soccer Tournament in program history.

 Club career

 Early career

 Zandi joined Reading United AC in 2016 while in college where he made 24 appearances, scored two goals and provided five assists in three seasons, while also making three appearances in the U.S. Open Cup.